EricaXia/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Erica is studying for a master's degree in Applied Data Science at USC.
-Her research interests include machine learning, natural language processing, graph analytics, and more.
+Her research interests include machine learning, natural language processing, social media analytics, and more.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.